 Few keywords and keyphrases to note in this definition –

-- Sales is a process: While ‘sale’ is a transaction, sales is a process which results in this transaction.
+- Sales is a process: While ‘sale’ is a transaction, sales is a process that results in this transaction.

-- Seller: The party or parties which offers a product or service for sale.
+- Seller: The party or parties that offer a product or service for sale.

 - Something of value in return: Sales always involves the buyer paying for the offering in the form of money or another asset.
-A transaction which doesn’t involve payment isn’t considered a sale.
+A transaction that doesn’t involve payment isn’t considered a sale.

-Knowing these keywords and keyphrases is important as they form an integral part in the legal definition of sales –
+Knowing these keywords and keyphrases is important as they form an integral part of the legal definition of sales:

 Sales is an agreement by which one of the contracting parties gives a thing and passes the title to it, in exchange for a certain price in current money.